Emilye42/INFO442/README.md

 The project is organized as follows:

+- code/: Jupyter notebooks with exploratory data analysis (EDA), data cleaning, and model development.
 - data/: Contains the raw and processed data files.
-- notebooks/: Jupyter notebooks with exploratory data analysis (EDA), data cleaning, and model development.
-- src/: Python scripts for data processing, feature engineering, and model training.
 - reports/: Generated reports and visualizations.
 - README.md: Project overview and instructions.